Bots-And-Brains/yelp-kaggle/README.md

 YELP - KAGGLE COMPETITION
 =========================

+######VERSION 2

+This is a new version I'm working on that uses keras, python 3, and generally cleans things up now that tensorflow 1.0 is out.

+1. Install docker
+2. For GPU acceleration with an nvidia GPU, install latest nvidia drivers and nvidia-docker.
+3. Run: ahoy up which will start the image in eiher docker or nvidia-docker (if installed)

+*TODO:*

+[ ] Choose the proper tensorflow image depending if nvidia-docker is installed (don't use GPU version if not) [ ] Convert code to python 3
+[ ] Implement layers using keras
+[ ] Move lots of code in jupyter notebooks into a proper library for reuse.
+[ ] Write tests
+[ ] Get tensorboard working

 #####VERSION 1

 This is the version that I used to submit to the yelp kaggle competition in April of 2016.